 With further reference to MK 1834 the German appreciation also included the following: the reinforcements include infantry, artillery, AX and “special formations”, searchlights, bombs, more than one hundred crates of engines, replacements, instruments, and “Diesel” engines which have been urgently requested by Malta.

-In my view it is quite likely that this information came from the telegrams of Colonel Bonner-Fellers, the US Military Attache in Cairo, which were intercepted and read by the Italian secret service.
+In my view it is quite likely that this information came from the telegrams of Colonel Bonner-Fellers, the US Military Attache in Cairo, which were intercepted and read by the Italian secret service (see this older post).
 In any case, transmitting this information on over wireless was a grave breach of security on the German side, since it gave the game away to anyone listening in, that they had detailed knowledge of the load of this convoy.